Botman-Hotman/DataProcessor/readme.md

 ## Sql

 # Setup
 The project requires pipenv as means to manage dependencies.
-A folder for logs and imports is needed as well.
+A folder for logs and imports /exports is needed as well.
+Not included in the push as it would be bad dev practice.

 $ `
 git clone git@github.com:Botman-Hotman/DataProcessor.git &&
 cd DataProcessor &&
-mkdir logs imports &&
+mkdir logs imports exports &&
 touch .env
 `